 – Selected photographs of Long Chin-San

-Those well-managed elements were once “characters” in ancient poetry, as well as strokes in Chinese paintings; they occur both within and outside the life of traditional Chinese people.
-Long Chin-San’s works and creations emerged in an era when Chinese civilization was under the turbulence of Western Culture.
-It was a time of “the change never witnessed in past 3,000 years” (said by Li Hongzhang, the prime minister in Qing Dynasty) when traditional Chinese culture was collided with the axiom system led by Euclidean geometry, which was born more than 2000 years ago and is still being commonly employed today.
-The strategy of “Chinese in essence, Western in practice” generated after this culture collision serves not only as the background of Long Chin-San’s works, but also as the framework of his thought and practice at the time.
+Those well-managed elements were once “characters” in ancient poetry, as well as strokes in Chinese paintings; they exist both within and outside the life of traditional Chinese people; meanwhile transcend beyond life.
+Long Chin-San’s works and creations emerged in an era when Chinese civilization was under the turbulence caused by Western Culture.
+It was a time of “the change happened unprecedentedly in past 3,000 years” (said by Li Hongzhang, the prime minister in Qing Dynasty) when traditional Chinese culture collided with the axiom system led by Euclidean geometry, which was born more than 2000 years ago and is still being commonly employed today.
+“Yuan” (original) and “Su” (fundamental) combine together to form “Yuan Su” (Elements) is the symbol of the strategy of “Chinese in essence, Western in practice” which generated after this culture collision.
+It serves not only as the background of Long Chin-San’s works, but also as the framework of his thought and practice at the time.
 In Encouraging Learning, its author Zhang Zhidong, an official and scholar in late Qing Dynasty, wrote, “Chinese knowledge shall always be the most crucial when solving problems, and Western one shall always be our assistance only; the cultivation of both the mind and body shall always lie in Chinese knowledge, while the Western can only help with dealing with human affairs.”
 This rationale can still be found and is being applied unconsciously in today’s digital era, where people are still dealing with this collision of the Chinese culture and the Western one, and new strategies remain to be discovered.